JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/EXPOSURE.md

 ## // WINTER

-Reserved for the expansion on the drafted story:

-*Almost immediately after her Rebirth, Winter immediately understood the new world she found herself in, and adapted to it as if it was her second nature.
-Her Exposure will be where she meets **Snow**, soon after her rebirth, since **Marten** brings her along for shelter and care.
-Upon meeting Snow, the two immediately get along and immediately seem like twins, which is how Winter integrates into the Temple of Vestia right away.*

 ### Drafted Story
 *// POV: Winter* \
 It's been a while since that strange day in the Morrésik woods, where I was revived and reborn into the place and time I find myself in now.
 Marten had led me to his home, which he shared with Snow, and had since treated me as if I'd been family from the very first second onwards.
 I've frequently been in contact with Sóvis and Marten respectively, both aiding me and teaching me the ropes in my new life, the new world and culture I was put into, and both said they were very impressed with how quickly I managed to get the hang of everything.
 Apparently, most ghosts in my situation would go through a series of traumas from their past lives, or struggle immensely to adapt, but I didn't experience any of that myself.
 It worries me, and makes me feel like something is fundamentally wrong with me or missing, but I've also been feeling at peace with it.
 I can't combat any of this, because I have no choice but to believe that I did in fact go through rebirth, but even if so, things seem fine, so that makes me feel fine.